akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 ## Edit an attribute
 To add an attribute, follow these steps:
-1. Go to `Attributes` for a reference entity
+1. Go to `Attributes` tab for a reference entity
 1. Click on `Edit` icon
+1. An edit pop-in opens with the attribute parameters depending on the attribute type
 1. You can translate the label of the attribute by switching the current locale in the header.
 1. Depending on the attribute type, each attribute has specific paramters:
 - A **text** attribute: